"Changing One Life at a Time"

 for the drug epidemic"

-Follow this link for our very own Angelo Vega's Testimony featured on Christian Broadcasting Network
+Follow this link for our very own Angelo Vega and Houston Jared's Testimonies featured on Christian Broadcasting Network

 Men of Excellence Work Crew